 Halloween is typically all about scary costumes, candies and jack-o’-lanterns.
 This Halloween, we made things a bit more exciting with our Halloween Data Visualization contest.
-The rules were simple, we released an IMDB dataset containing more than 9,500 records of horror movie data and dared our followers to find spooky insights from it.
+The rules were simple, we released an IMDB dataset containing more than 9,500 records of horror movie data visualization and dared our followers to find spooky insights from it.
 The results were amazing and we’re happy to share some of the best visualizations from the contest here.

 It is understandable that it’s tough for a horror movie to be true to its genre with no objectionable content at all.
-A PG-13 rating would be a disappointment for horror movie fans and this is backed by the data too.
+A PG-13 rating would be a disappointment for horror movie fans and this is backed by the movie data visualization too.
 Most of the horror movies had an R rating.
 R stands for restricted and isn’t meant for audiences who are below 17 years old.
 An R rating would mean that the movies contain material of a violent, sexual or vulgar nature which isn’t suitable for younger viewers.

 Do horror movie makers prefer a certain location for their movies?
 The data tells us so.
 When the location data associated with the horror movies was visualized, California turned out to be the most common location.
 Most horror movies were shot in and around Los Angeles, California.
 If you live somewhere close by, you can even visit some of these movie sites which are open to public.